griffinmoore/oldbrownearth/_posts/2020-03-31-earthship-biotecture.md

 ---
 layout: post
 title: Visit to Earthship Biotecture
+number: 2
+categories: building
+permalink: earthship-biotecture
 ---

 ![Earthship Biotecture in Taos, New Mexico]({{ site.url }}/assets/images/earthship.jpg)

 > Earthship is a type of house built with natural and recycled materials with energy conservation in mind.
 It is designed to produce water, electricity, and food for its own use.

 My partner, María Elena, and I visited [Earthship Biotecture](https://www.earthshipglobal.com) in Taos, New Mexico about two weeks ago.
 Unfortunately we had just a day and a half there before COVID-19 urged our early return to New York, but it was still a great experience.
-We stayed in a [small recently-built studio-layout Earthship](https://www.airbnb.com/rooms/22567280) that can be rented out.
+We stayed in a small recently-built studio-layout Earthship.

 The drive from our previous stay in Santa Fe was quite barren so when we finally arrived alongside the Earthship community it felt surreal.
 We had seen the buildings online and on film, but seeing them firsthand felt markedly different.
 I'm not one for New Age aesthetics or the bohemian, crystal type stuff which Earthships can sometimes espouse, but in this strange desert context it seemed more acceptable.
 Still, I appreciated our rental being styled more traditionally!